embedthis/ioto-doc/docs/user/building.md

 ### Downloading OpenSSL

 Most Linux distributions include OpenSSL with their default distribution.
-On Windows or MacOS you must first download OpenSSL (https://www.openssl.org/source/) and build it from source.
 We support the latest stable and LTS releases only.
 Once OpenSSL is built, you will need to supply the Ioto project with the pathname to your OpenSSL source code directory.

 ## Building with OpenSSL via Make